 Think about the background as part of your photography composition.
 You can keep it clean and tidy, and include only the sky.
 This way, you can create a contrast between the sky and your subject.

 Separating your subject from the background is always a good idea in skateboarding photography.
-But it is not always easy though, as skate ramps are often surrounded by buildings, colourful graffiti and poles.
+But it is not always easy though, as skate ramps are often surrounded by buildings, colorful graffiti and poles.

 You don’t have to exclude all of these to get stunning skate photos.
 Use them for your advantage.